07 February 2010

 Beaufort has grown a lot since we first visited it in 2003, but it still has the same charm and beautiful historical homes.
 There are also a lot more housing options in the area than when we were looking.

+If you love the out of doors, Beaufort is a great spot.
 The fishing and boating can be fantastic, There are not many places where you can be walking down the street and see some incredibly interesting ponies wandering the shores of a nearby island.